helpfulrobot/Mappable/docs/en/OpenStreetMap.md

 ruby parse_osm.rb stations.osm 3
 ```

 Output is many rows of SQL like this, the first line of each pair being the creation of the point of interest and the second associating it with the point of interest layer representing the stations.
-An improvement to this script would be the addition of escaping quotes but
-it wasn't a necessity for the data being loaded.
 ```
 INSERT INTO PointOfInterest(OpenStreetMapID,Name,Lat,Lon,ZoomLevel,Created,LastEdited,MapPinEdited) VALUES (  236480470 ,'Khlong Phutsa', 14.1860507762646 ,100.578314006055,16,now(),now(),true);
 INSERT INTO  PointsOfInterestLayer_PointsOfInterest(PointsOfInterestLayerID,PointOfInterestID) VALUES(3, LAST_INSERT_ID());